Christian Conservative Social Union

 The Christian Conservative Social Union (Krikščionių konservatorių socialinė sąjunga, KKSS) was a centre-right, Christian-conservative political party in Lithuania.

 History

 The party was established as the Union of Moderate Conservatives (Nuosaikiųjų konservatorių sąjunga) in 2000 as a breakaway from the Homeland Union.
 Initially led by the former prime minister, Gediminas Vagnorius, it contested the 2000 elections, receiving 2% of the vote and winning a single seat.

 By the 2004 elections, the party had been renamed the Christian Conservative Social Union.
-It received again 2.0% of the vote, but lost its single seat in the Seimas.
+It received again 2% of the vote, but lost its single seat in the Seimas.

-On 23 January 2010, it merged into the Christian Party.
+On 23 January 2010, it merged with a faction of the Lithuanian Christian Democracy Party to form the Christian Party.